David2282/Java-Masterclass-Projects/README.md

 All programs are written in pure Java and tested locally in **Visual Studio Code**.

 ## Project Index
-- `01_LeapYearCalculator` – Determines whether a given year is a leap year and returns the number of days in each month.
+- `LeapYearProject` – Determines whether a given year is a leap year and returns the number of days in each month.
 - (More projects will be added as the course progresses.)

 ---